egiden/django-contact-us-tools/docs/source/base_message_model.rst

 ``BaseMessage`` attributes
 --------------------------

 Asside from the :py:attr:`BUSINESS_NAME` and :py:attr:`COPYRIGHT_YEAR` attributes discussed in section :doc:`usage`, :py:class:`~BaseMessage` offers more attributes to permit further customisation of the automatic-reply email.
-With the exception of ``BUSINESS_NAME``, a lot of these attributes can be left as is.
+With the exception of :py:attr:`BUSINESS_NAME`, a lot of these attributes can be left as is.
 If customisation is desired however, they can either be changed here directly, or passed as inputs into the send_email method.
 It is recommended that they be changed directly.

 .. attention::